andyyu2004/sumaria/deliverables/d2/part-2/README.md

     * Type in console “npm install” to install dependencies
     * Type in console “npm start”
     * Our website should open on your internet browser.

+### Instructions for the features mentioned above:
+#### The side bar contains the following options:
+* Home:
+  * The first page you see when opening the website.
+  * Currently it is just a shortcut to other pages in the sidebar.
+* Chat:
+  * The user must be currently logged in to use it.
+  * Users can view their existing conversations in a list on the left.
+  * Users can create new conversations by typing a new conversation name at the top.
+  * Users can add more members to a conversation using the button on the right (Need to know the other member’s username)
+* Browse:
+  * The user does not need to be logged in to use it.
+  * By typing into the two search bars at the top users can filter the events by skill and by name.
+  * Please note that none of the existing events in the database have any skill values, so typing anything will return no events.
+* Import:
+  * This page is incomplete and is meant in the future to allow users to import user information in the form of excel files and create user profiles immediately.
+  * Currently you can only upload excel files to view them.
+* Add Event:
+  * This page allows users to create a new event that can then be seen in the list of events in the browsing page.
+* API:
+  * Currently for debugging purposes.
+You can quickly log in/create an account from here.
+* Quick Login:
+  * Currently for debugging purposes.
+You can quickly log in without creating an account here and see the existing chats.

+#### The upper right corner contains a link to the proper login page.

+* On the login page users can first select “Create Your Account”, and be brought to a separate page to fill in their information.
+* Once logged in users can:
+  * Use the chat
+  * Logout using the upper right button.
+  * View their profile by selecting the upper right grey circle.
+    * This just displays their username and fake information at the moment.
+  * View their notifications selecting the bell button.
+    * This just displays mock data at the moment.